KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 };
 ```

-We will also use a sprite for the bird, so we need the `sfml::resources_system` by including the header file `#include <antara/gaming/sfml/resources.manager.hpp>` and loading it in the world constructor.
+The sprite for the bird requires the `sfml::resources_system`.
+Include the header file `#include <antara/gaming/sfml/resources.manager.hpp>` and load this in the world constructor.

 ```
 // Game world